Soviet Civil Administration

-The Soviet Civil Administration (SCA) was the government of the northern half of Korea from 24 August 1945 to 9 September 1948 though governed concurrently after the setup of the Provisional People's Committee for North Korea in 1946.
+The Soviet Civil Administration (SCA) was the official ruling authority of the northern half of Korea from 24 August 1945 to 9 September 1948, governing concurrently with the Provisional People's Committee for North Korea from 1946.

 Even though formally referred as civilian administration, it was originally a military organization that included civilians of different professions.

-It was the administrative structure that the Soviet Union used to govern what would become the Democratic People's Republic of Korea (North Korea) following the division of Korea.
+The SCA was the administrative structure that the Soviet Union used to govern what would become the Democratic People's Republic of Korea (North Korea) following the division of Korea.
 General Terentii Shtykov was the main proponent of setting up a centralized structure to coordinate Korean People's Committees.

-The setup was officially recommended by General Ivan Chistyakov and headed by General Andrei Romanenko in 1945 and by General Nikolai Lebedev in 1946.
+After the banning of the People's Republic of Korea by the American occupational authorities in the south in late 1945, the Soviet authorities co-opted the PRK committees on 8 February 1946.
+This setup was officially recommended by General Ivan Chistyakov and headed by General Andrei Romanenko in 1945 and by General Nikolai Lebedev in 1946, to install Kim Il Sung as the leader of a pro-Soviet regime from Moscow, when he followed his rise to power that transitioned him from the Red Army officer to the absolute dictator of North Korea, who would rule until his death in 1994, he was posthumously declared the "Eternal President" on 5 September 1998.

 Postwar period

 In the postwar period between 1946 and 1949 the Soviet Sakhalin administration, in anticipation of Japanese evacuation of Karafuto and the Kuril Islands, had allegedly established a relationship with the SCA in order to secure a cheap Korean workforce to be used on Sakhalin fisheries that were about to evacuate from the islands along with Japanese civilians.
 By 1950 the Korean workforce grew up to 10 thousand people on Sakhalin island alone.

-During the Soviet occupation, Soviet soldiers committed rape against both Korean women alike.
-Soviet soldiers also looted the property of both Koreans living in northern Korea.
+During the Soviet occupation, Soviet soldiers committed rape against both Japanese and Korean women alike.
+Soviet soldiers also looted the property of both Japanese and Koreans living in northern Korea.